 - There are so many different kinds of alcohol, each having different potency or alcohol content.

 - Choosing a strain of Kratom and the type of alcoholic beverage is a personal thing.
 Some users may prefer beer while others don’t.
-But generally, taking the low dosage may not lead to alarming side effects that need doctor’s visit.
+But generally, taking the low dosage may not lead to alarming side effects that need a doctor’s visit.
 On the one hand, high dosage can cause negative effects.

 Using Kratom for Alcohol Withdrawal